MKastek/GCP-ACE-exam/exam-notes.md

  ### Cloud Foundation Toolkit
  #### Best-practice templates
  The Cloud Foundation Toolkit provides a series of reference templates for Deployment Manager and Terraform which reflect Google Cloud best practices.
 These templates can be used off-the-shelf to quickly build a repeatable enterprise-ready foundation in Google Cloud.
 This frees you to focus on deploying your applications on this baseline secure environment.
 And with infrastructure as code (IaC), you can easily update the foundation as your needs change.

- ### Transfer Appliance
- Transfer Appliance is a high-capacity storage device that enables you to transfer and securely ship your data to a Google upload facility, where we upload your data to Cloud Storage.

 ### Allocation quotas
 Allocation quotas, also known as resource quotas, define the number of resources that your project has access to.
 Compute Engine enforces allocation quotas on resource usage for various reasons.
 For example, quotas help to protect the community of Google Cloud users by preventing unforeseen spikes in usage.